l-christen/life-particle-simulator/docs/UserGuide.md

 ## Simulation parameters
 - Number of particles per color (red, blue, green, yellow), max 250'000 particles per color.
-- Interaction rules between colors (attraction, repulsion, neutral), sliders from -100 to 100.
+- Interaction rules between colors (attraction, repulsion, neutral), sliders from -2000 to 2000.
 A negative value means repulsion, a positive value means attraction.
-- Radius of interaction between particles, from 0 to 100'000.
+- Radius of interaction between particles, from 0 to 1000.
 If you set a radius for a color, particles of that color will only interact with particles within that radius.
-- Delta time for the simulation, from 0.0 to ???.
+- Delta time for the simulation, from 0.0 to 4.0.
 A higher delta time means faster simulation, but can lead to instability.
-- Viscosity of the environment, from 0.0 to ???.
-Behavior needs to be refined.
+- Viscosity of the environment, from 0.0 to 2.0.
+A higher viscosity means particles will slow down faster.
+The higher your delta time, the higher viscosity you should set to avoid particles flying away too fast.

 ## Simulation physics
 The simulation uses a simple particle interaction model based on attraction and repulsion forces.
 Each particle exerts a force on other particles based on the defined interaction rules and distance.